|

 1. Exposing the kidney tumor

-2. Controlling the blood vessels that supply blood flow to the tumor
+2. Controlling the blood vessels that supply blood flow to the kidney

-3. Temporarily stopping blood flow to the area of the kidney where the tumor is located
+3. Stopping blood flow to the area of the kidney where the tumor is located

 4. Surgically removing the tumor